 Dr. Catherine Maunsell works on the Assessment of Well-Being Project at CARPE.
 Catherine is a Senior Lecturer in Psychology at the School of Human Development in DCU.
 She lectures primarily in the area of developmental and educational psychology, and is the Subject Co-ordinator of Developmental and Educational Psychology on the BSc programme offered through the School of Nursing and Human Sciences at DCU.
 Catherine maintains an active research profile in the broad fields of developmental psychology, education, social justice and human rights.
 She has been engaged as Irish Co-ordinator on a range of large-scale EU research projects in the broad areas of education, lifelong learning and social justice.

-Sebastian Moncaleano works on the Assesment of Bullying in the Workplace Project at CARPE.
+Dr. Sebastian Moncaleano works on the Assesment of Bullying in the Workplace Project at CARPE.
 Sebastian is a doctoral student at the Department of Measurement, Evaluation, Statistics and Assessment (MESA) at the Lynch School of Education, Boston College.
 Sebastian majored in mathematics with a minor in education at Universidad de los Andes in Bogota, Columbia.
-Following this, he worked for two years as a maths teacher at an international high school in Bogota.
-In the past, Sebastian devised maths item sets to observe differential brain functioning in relation to item complexity using FMRI screening.
-His current research interests include the use of technology-enhanced items in large-scale assessments, the development of measurement scales, and the impact of career related events on the teaching quality of higher education faculty.
+Following this, he worked for two years as a maths teacher at an international high Sciences at DCU.
+Catherine maintains an active research profile in the broad fields of developmental psychology, education, social justice and human rights.
+She has been engaged as Irish Co-ordinator on a range of large-scale EU research projects in the broad areas of education, lifelong learning and social justice. tensions between education and religion in secular societies.

 Naoimh O'Reilly works on the Assessment of Critical Thinking project at CARPE.
 Naoimh lectures in marketing at DCU Business school and holds a BA (hons) in International Marketing & Languages and an MBS in Strategic International Marketing, both from Dublin City University.
 Her teaching interests lie in digital marketing and she is currently pursuing her PhD in Technology Enhanced Learning at Lancaster University.

-Katherine Reynolds works for CARPE on a project focused on micro-credentialling and maintenance of certification (MoC).
-Katherine is a doctoral student at the Department of Measurement, Evaluation, Statistics, and Assessment at the Lynch School of Education, Boston College.
+Dr. Katherine Reynolds works for CARPE on a project focused on micro-credentialling and maintenance of certification (MoC).
+Katherine was a previous doctoral student at the Department of Measurement, Evaluation, Statistics, and Assessment at the Lynch School of Education, Boston College.
 She holds a B.A. in History and an M.S.
 Educational Policy Studies and Evaluation, both from the University of Kentucky.
-While at Boston College, she has worked as a graduate assistant at the TIMSS and PIRLS International Study Center.
+While at Boston College, she worked as a graduate assistant at the TIMSS and PIRLS International Study Center.
 Prior to graduate studies, she taught 7th and 8th grade science in Charlotte, North Carolina.
 Katherine's research interests include scale development and university student-faculty interaction.
 Dr. Reynolds collaborates with CARPE on the ACT21 and ATS-STEM projects.

 Dr. Matthias von Davier holds the Distinguished Research Scientist position at the National Board of Medical Examiners (NBME), in Philadelphia since January 2017.
 Previous to this appointment, he was a Senior Research Director in the Research & Development Division at Educational Testing Service (ETS), and co-director of the center for Global Assessment at ETS, leading psychometric research and operational analysis of the center for assessments such as PISA, PIAAC, TIMSS and PIRLS.
 He earned his Ph.D. in psychology from University of Kiel, Germany, in 1996, specializing in psychometrics.
 His areas of expertise includes topics such as item response theory, latent class analysis, diagnostic classification models, and more broadly classification and mixture distribution models as well as computational statistics, person-fit, item-fit, and model checking, as well as hierarchical extension of models for categorical data analysis, and the analytical methodologies used in large scale educational surveys.
 His current work is concerned with extending, implementing and applying multidimensional IRT, IRTree, and latent response models, as well as speed/accuracy models to process data research using log-file and timing data from NBME such as USLME, as well as data from OECD’s PISA and PIAAC.